8ToThePowerOfMol/arduino-puzzles/README.md

 ### vinculum (Arduino)

-Very simple implementation of device, where if you press a button, it will trigger a loud alarm.
+A very simple implementation of a device, where if you press a button, it will trigger a loud alarm.

 This was used in one of my psycho-hardcore game played on [Pražská Dvojka's](www.dvojka.cz) summer camp: the 3D-Game.
-In short, the Vinculum was a center communication node of the [Borg Collective](https://en.wikipedia.org/wiki/Borg), hidden from sight of other players.
+In short, the Vinculum was a center communication node of the [Borg Collective](https://en.wikipedia.org/wiki/Borg), hidden from the sight of other players.
-When someone found this device, he or she could trigger alarm that signals the Borg Collective lost the game and no longer shares its assimilated abilities.
+When someone found this device, he or she could trigger an alarm that signals the Borg Collective lost the game and no longer shares its assimilated abilities.

-### hanoi_puzzle (Raspberry Pi)
+### hanoi_puzzle (Raspberry Pi 1)

-Implentation of the well known problem of the [Tower of Hanoi puzzle](https://en.wikipedia.org/wiki/Tower_of_Hanoi) for 4 rings and 3 rods.
+An implentation of the well-known problem of the [Tower of Hanoi puzzle](https://en.wikipedia.org/wiki/Tower_of_Hanoi) for 4 rings and 3 rods.

-Unfortunetaly I was too young to give proper names to components, so the code can be a little confusing.
+Unfortunetaly, I was too young to give proper names to components, so the code can be a little confusing.

 ### tank_puzzle (Arduino)

 Logical puzzle similar to the [bucket puzzle](https://www.geeksforgeeks.org/puzzle-measure-4l-using-given-3-buckets/).

 Imagine you want to pass a door, that is hydraulically sealed.
-Your only option to open the door is to overload the hydro-tank with a criticall pressure.
+Your only option to open the door is to overload the hydro-tank with a critical pressure.
 The hydraulic locking mechanism consists of two components: the injector and the tank.
-The Injector can have pressure of 0 - 3 Bars, the tank can have pressure 0 - 5 Bars.
+The Injector can have a pressure of 0 -- 3 Bars, the tank can have pressure 0 -- 5 Bars.
-However if you manage to set the pressure of tank to 4 Bars, the hydraulic system sets to criticall level and the door opens.
+However if you manage to set the pressure of tank to 4 Bars, the hydraulic system sets to critical level and the door opens.

 In the control panel you can see something like this: